MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ## Lab objectives
 In this lab, you will complete the following tasks:

-+ Task 1: Implement Management Groups
++ Task 1: Implement management groups.
-+ Task 2: Create custom RBAC roles
++ Task 2: Create a custom RBAC role
 + Task 3: Assign RBAC roles
++ Task 3: Create a custom RBAC role.
++ Task 4: Monitor role assignments with the Activity Log.

 ## Estimated timing: 60 minutes